 - address and phone number of company location

 - parent's signature

-- The student will be counted absent and the excuse letter must be returned within three school days to Mrs. Dean
+The student will be counted absent and the excuse letter must be returned within three school days to the School Counselor.

-- Students are not permitted to job shadow two days consecutively
+- Students are not permitted to shadow for two days consecutively

-School Administraton may also designate days when job shadowing is prohibited, Students will be notified in advance when this occurs
+- School Administration may also designate days when job shadowing is prohibited; students will be notified in advance when this occurs.

 **STUDENTS ARE RESPONSIBLE FOR MAKING ARRANGEMENTS WITH TEACHERS FOR ANY MISSED WORK**

 CAREER INTEREST ASSESSMENTS